dhia7an/agent-sdk/docs/debugging/README.md

 		trace.session.json
 ```

 Traces are safe to delete after ingestion.
-If you prefer remote storage, rely on the `upload` hook and periodically clear the local directory.
+If you prefer remote storage, configure an `httpSink`/`cognipeerSink` and periodically clear the local directory.